 For an idea of how a sanding mop can be an advantageous accessory to keep around your shop, here is an explanatory video to show you one in action.

-Sanding Stars, For sanding contoured or profiled woods, molding, curved pieces, or textured surfaces, a sanding star is an excellent choice.
+A sanding star is an excellent choice for sanding contoured or profiled woods, molding, curved pieces, or textured surfaces.
 Sanding stars are made from a very flexible cloth-backed material and are used for finish sanding.

-You can sand contoured and flat surfaces, raised panels, moldings, turnings, or carvings with sanding stars.
+With sanding stars, you can sand contoured and flat surfaces, raised panels, moldings, turnings, or carvings.
 Even deburring raised grain is doable without the risk of destroying any intricate features of your workpiece.

 Sanding stars are also very inexpensive, and a pack of three in your choice of grit can be found for under $40.